-The Essential Garden Design Workbook is a text book aimed at potential designers, students and newly qualified designers.
-However, there is plenty here to inspire the more experienced practitioner too.
+The Essential Garden Design Workbook is a wonderful book aimed at hobbyist garden designers, landscape design students and anyone who wants to specialise in creating awe-inspiring outdoor spaces.
+However, there is plenty here to inspire the more experienced garden designer too.

 In fact, it is a later edition of an already ‘tried and tested model’ that has been updated to take into consideration sustainability and the carbon footprint, including references to sustainable local materials, sustainable planting selection, use of water, green roofs and living walls.